-PubMatic is a digital advertising technology company for premium content creators.
-The PubMatic platform empowers independent app developers and publishers to control and maximize their digital advertising businesses.
-PubMatic's publisher-centric approach enables advertisers to maximize ROI by reaching and engaging their target audiences in brand-safe, premium environments across ad formats and devices.
+PubMatic delivers superior revenue to publishers by being the sell-side platform of choice for agencies and advertisers.
+The PubMatic platform empowers independent app developers and publishers to maximize their digital advertising monetization while enabling advertisers to increase ROI by reaching and engaging their target audiences in brand-safe, premium environments across ad formats and devices.
 Since 2006, PubMatic has created an efficient, global infrastructure and remains at the forefront of programmatic innovation.
-Headquartered in Redwood City, California, PubMatic operates 13 offices and six data centers worldwide.
+Headquartered in Redwood City, California, PubMatic operates 14 offices and eight data centers worldwide.